 Cloud and Network Monitoring

 The Kaseya monitoring solutions include powerful tools for analyzing captured data from targeted devices, servers, networks, and applications.
-In addition to the wide variety of gathering methods, Traverse supports Business Service Views, Historical Reporting, Discovery and Topology Mapping, Drill down enabled dashboards, and many other features to facilitate the monitoring and management of your environment.
+In addition to the wide variety of gathering methods, Traverse supports Business and IT Service Views, Historical Reporting, Discovery and Topology Mapping, Drill down enabled dashboards, and many other features to facilitate the monitoring and management of your environment.

 Deeply track your complex virtualized and cloud environments.
 Monitor and manage these virtual environments with support for VMware, XenServer, KVM and Hyper-V using the native APIs.
 Keep track of public cloud networks by monitoring of AWS, CloudStack, OpenStack and other similar frameworks.